kamiljano/CnC_MasterThesis/poc/standalone/CloudDoorServer/README.md

 The module contains a standalone CnC server capable of running any environment supporting Node.js.

+This is the basic approach that is often described on all sorts of different blogs.

 # Single server execution

 In order to run, execute the following command